Ingress NGINX Is Retiring

 How Is Rate Limiting Supported?

 Rate limiting is not included in the Gateway API standard spec.
-However, all Tier 1 implementations support it through their own CRDs.
+Each implementation handles it differently.

 |---|---|---|---|